Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Granger Causality

 \section{Granger Causality}

 In a 1969 paper \citep{Granger}, the econometrician Clive Granger introduced the concept of causality for stationary stochastic processes that can easily be extended to time series \citep{Lutkepohl}.
-The concept of \textit{Granger causality} (or \textit{G-causality}) lies in the idea that a cause cannot precede an effect.
+The concept of \textit{Granger causality} (or \textit{G-causality}) lies in the idea that the cause cannot come after the effect.
 For time series, if we say that the series $x(n)$ ``Granger-causes" (or ``G-causes") the series $y(n)$, then the past values of $x(n)$ must contain information that helps to predict $y(n)$, in addition to the information contained in the past values of $y(n)$:

 An interesting property of Granger causality is that \textit{it is not reciprocal}, i.e. $x(n)$ Granger-cause $y(n)$ does not imply that $y(n)$ Granger-cause $x(n)$.
 This makes it a suitable approach to directional causal processes, such as brain connectivity.